InnovateTechWorld/remotion-auto-explainer/README.md

 # 🚀 AI Educational Video Generator

 This Node.js project creates interactive 1-minute landscape educational videos locally on your machine.
-Enter a prompt, generate a script with custom SVGs using Google Gemini AI, and render a dynamic video with Remotion, D3, Rough.js, and Framer Motion.
+Enter a prompt, generate a script with custom SVGs and voiceover using Google Gemini AI, and render a dynamic video with Remotion, D3, Rough.js, and Framer Motion.

 ---

 ## 📽️ Key Features

 - 🎥 **Video Generation**: Built with [Remotion](https://remotion.dev) for local video rendering (1920x1080 landscape).
-- 🧠 **Script Writing**: Uses **Google Gemini AI** to generate engaging narratives and custom animated SVGs.
+- 🧠 **Script Writing**: Uses **Google Gemini AI** to generate engaging narratives, custom animated SVGs, and voiceover text.
+- 🔊 **Voiceover**: AI-generated audio using Gemini TTS for each scene.
 - 📊 **Interactive Elements**: Integrates **D3** for charts, **Rough.js** for sketches, **Framer Motion** for animations.
 - 🌐 **Web Interface**: Simple HTML form to input prompts and generate videos.
 - 💻 **Local Operation**: Everything runs locally, no cloud services required.
 - 📁 **Unique Naming**: Videos named based on prompt with timestamp, no overwrites.
+- 🎨 **Custom Illustrations**: Multiple animated SVGs per scene with educational visuals.

 ---